Summer Internship Program: Fairfax County

 2. Describe the knowledge / skills you expect the intern to gain from this experience.

-The intern will work in the office, lab and in the field.
+The intern will work in the office, lab and in the field. (or virtually depending on COVID restrictions).
 They will learn to hone their Horticulture diagnostic skills.
 They will make site visits to experience soil testing, plant and insect collection, data collection, and observe plant diseases and insect pests in the Fairfax landscape.
 Intern will learn skills needed to work with clients, professionals, and volunteers; group and individual projects.
 Intern will see how technology and horticulture overlap.

 3. How will the intern learn about the breadth of VCE and our various program areas?